 Thai politics since 2001 has revolved around political conflict between Thaksin Shinawatra and and his allies, against a more conservative, military-aligned establishment.
 Supporters of Thaksin have often been called “red shirts“, while his opponents are usually termed “yellow shirts” due to the color of the shirts they wear at their rallies.

 Two events of the late 1990s created a perfect storm.
-A new constitution was introduced in 1997, which was designed to create strong governments and empower the people.
+A new constitution was introduced in 1997, which was designed to create strong governments and empower the people, while also introducing institutions such as the Constitutional Court and National Anti-Corruption Commission which could provide a check to politicians.
 Simultaneously, Thailand’s economy collapsed in the same year, precipitating the Asian financial crisis.
 The Democrat Party government that came to power was tasked with doling out the IMF-prescribed “bitter medicine” of austerity.

 The military government introduced a new constitution in 2007 and allowed elections, but allies of Thaksin won and returned to power.
 This led to renewed protests, and eventually a series of judicial rulings felled the Thaksinite parties, allowing Democrat leader Abhisit Vejjajiva to form a coalition government in 2008.
 His tenure was plagued with red shirt protests, culminating in a bloody military crackdown in May 2010.

 In 2011, Abhisit lost re-election to Yingluck Shinawatra, Thaksin’s sister, whose Pheu Thai party formed a new government.
 However, an attempt to pass an Amnesty Bill that would have cleared Thaksin of wrongdoing and allowed him to return to Thailand sparked mass protests.
-The resulting instability became the pretext for another military coup in 2014, paving the way for Prayut’s rise to the premiership.
+The resulting instability became the pretext for another military coup in 2014, paving the way for Prayut’s assumption of power.

 Why is the 2017 constitution significant?

-Constitution drafting has become a virtual industry in Thailand, with a new constitution being introduced after almost every military coup.
+Constitution drafting has virtually become an industry in Thailand, with a new constitution being introduced after almost every military coup.
 The 2017 constitution, drafted under the military government, is broadly perceived to have facilitated Prayut’s continuation in power.
-Indeed, a Palang Pracharath figure was quoted as saying that the constitution was “designed for them”.
+Indeed, a Palang Pracharath figure was quoted as saying that the constitution was “designed for them.”
 Key features of the 2017 constitution include an unelected senate that joins with the lower house in selecting the prime minister, and a mixed-member proportional representation system which creates smaller parliamentary parties and thus weaker coalition governments.